What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

 - Close the taiyaki pan and flip/turn it.

-- Reduce to low heat and flip over the pan every two minutes to make sure taiyaki is evenly cooked on both sides.
+- Reduce to low heat and flip over the pan every 2 minutes to make sure taiyaki is evenly cooked on both sides.
 Once cooked, serve, and enjoy.

-If you are preparing the taiyaki as a cone where you can serve ice cream, please continue reading.
+If you’re preparing the taiyaki as a cone where you can serve ice cream, please continue reading.

-From step 7, you will omit the part where it says to put the filling on the head.
-For this version of taiyaki, the head is hollow so you can pour ice cream or frozen yogurt.
+From step 7, you’ll omit the part where it says to put the filling on the head.
+For this version of taiyaki, the head is hollow so you can put in ice cream or frozen yogurt.

 Spoon a portion of red bean paste directly to the fish body’s center.
 Add more batter to cover it and close the frying pan.

-10. Once the taiyaki is cooked, wait a few minutes, so the taiyaki is not too hot that it’ll melt anything you put on quickly.
+10. Once the taiyaki’s cooked, wait a few minutes so the taiyaki isn’t too hot that it’ll melt anything you put on quickly.

--If you have any batter leftovers or you’re taking your time doing each taiyaki, please keep the batter refrigerated.
+- If you have any batter left over or you’re taking your time doing each taiyaki, please keep the batter refrigerated.

--- If you can’t find cake flour, you can use all-purpose flour; that one will work just as well.
-You can add 1 level up a cup of all-purpose flour, remove 2 tbsp and replace them with 2 tbsp of cornstarch.
-That will equal 1 cup of cake flour.
+- If you can’t find cake flour, you can use all-purpose flour.
+You can add 1 level up a cup of all-purpose flour, remove 2 tbsp, and replace with 2 tbsp of cornstarch.
+That’ll equal 1 cup of cake flour.

--- Do not worry if the batter spills a little or all over once you turn the frying pan.
-You can just cut it or remove the excess batter to leave your taiyaki with the perfect shape once it’s cooked.
+- Don’t worry if the batter spills a little or all over once you turn the frying pan.
+You can just cut it or remove the excess batter to leave your taiyaki in the perfect shape once it’s cooked.

--Once it’s done, you want to eat the taiyaki as hot as possible.
-You can literally toss it from one hand to another until you can hold it.
-Or, you can just put them on a plate and wait a couple of minutes.
+- Once it’s done, you want to eat the taiyaki as hot as possible.
+You can literally toss them from one hand to another until you can hold them.
+Or you can just put them on a plate and wait a couple of minutes.

-It’s an easy snack, and there’s no way of failing at this unless you undercook it, but I know you will not make the same mistake I did.
-Let the taiyaki cook properly.
+It’s an easy snack, and there’s no way of failing at this unless you undercook it.
+But I know you won’t make the same mistake I did.
+Let the taiyaki cook properly!

 Have you heard about the taiyaki museum?

-Before mentioning anything about the museum, I’ll tell you a little bit more about the history of the ‘imagawayaki’ and the ‘Taiyaki’ as well as their differences.
+Before mentioning anything about the museum, I’ll tell you a little bit more about the history of imagawayaki and taiyaki, as well as their differences.

-Later the taiyaki was associated with the belief that eating tai or tai related dishes would provide luck and for special celebrations.
+Later, taiyaki was associated with the belief that eating tai or tai-related dishes would provide luck and for special celebrations.

-Also, the Imagawayaki sticks strictly to the red bean paste filling, and the taiyaki has many different versions.
+Also, imagawayaki sticks strictly to the red bean paste filling, and taiyaki has many different versions.

 This museum explains the traditions, the past, and the history of these snacks and Gozasōrō’s role in it.

-I am not making this up; there is a gift shop that even sells imagawayaki-themed cell phone straps and imagawayaki shaped erasers.
-It’s an imagawayaki themed gift shop.
+I’m not making this up!
+Tthere’s a gift shop that even sells imagawayaki-themed cell phone straps and imagawayaki-shaped erasers.
+It’s an imagawayaki themed gift shop!

 I’m all about traditions and customs.
 I love learning new things about how the rest of the world lives.
-So if you are just like me, I really recommend checking it out.
+So if you’re just like me, I really recommend checking it out.

-With all this knowledge about taiyaki, you are sure to want to grab some to eat.
+With all this knowledge about taiyaki, you’re sure to want to grab some to eat.
 Let’s discuss storage options.

 Can I freeze taiyaki?